Irish Hospitals' Sweepstake: In the United Kingdom and North America

 At the time of the Sweepstake's inception, lotteries were generally illegal in the United Kingdom, the United States, and Canada.
 In the absence of other readily available lotteries, the Irish Sweeps became popular.
-Even though tickets were illegal outside Ireland, millions were sold in the US and Great Britain.
+Even though tickets were illegal outside Ireland, millions were sold in the US, Great Britain and Canada.
 How many of these tickets failed to make it back for the drawing is unknown.
 The United States Customs Service alone confiscated and destroyed several million counterfoils from shipments being returned to Ireland.

 In the UK, the sweepstakes caused some strain in Anglo-Irish relations, and the Betting and Lotteries Act 1934 was passed by the parliament of the UK to prevent export and import of lottery-related materials.
-The United States Congress had outlawed the use of the US Postal Service for lottery purposes as early as 1890.
+The United States Congress had outlawed the use of the United States Postal Service for lottery purposes as early as 1890.
 Consequently, a thriving black market sprang up for tickets in both jurisdictions.

 From the 1950s onwards, as the American, British, and Canadian governments relaxed their attitudes towards this form of gambling, and went into the lottery business themselves, the Irish Sweeps, never legal in the United States, declined in popularity.